 Day 5 – Hualapai to Beaver Falls

 After an early breakfast your trek continues deeper into the Canyon, down to the wonderful Mooney Falls.
 From Mooney Falls a steep, challenging (and wet!) descent brings you to Beaver Falls.
-This is a really fun-packed descent with some swimming and jumping off small waterfalls.
+This is a really fun-packed descent with opportunities for swimming and jumping off small waterfalls.
 You will then camp overnight near to the falls.

 Day 6 – Beaver Falls to Carbonate Canyon